jrsmth/jara3/userguide.md

 ## Run locally
 * start all of the services
     * ``` make start_jara3_locally ```
-        * alternatively you run each service in an individual terminal window and start and stop them separately (recommended)
+        * alternatively you can run each service in an individual terminal window and start and stop them separately (recommended)
             *  ``` make start_eureka_locally ```
             *  ``` make start_user_service_locally ```